 The nuts and bolts of our safety plan:

-To ensure that entrants are capable of completing the swim safely, a qualifying swim will be required upon entry.
-Swimmers must show that they have completed a 5000 yd pool swim within 1 hour, 45 minutes.
-(Time must be verified by a counter but it does not have to be an organized swim.)
-The number of entrants will be capped at 80 so that organizers can safely track swimmers.
+To ensure that entrants are capable of completing the swim safely, a qualifying swim will be required upon entry. .
+To qualify, swimmers must show that they have completed a minimum 5000 m/5500 yd swim faster than 1:40, within 3 years of race day.
+Time must be verified by an observer but it does not have to be an organized swim.
+The number of entrants will be capped at 100 so that organizers can safely track swimmers.

-Maps of the course, with the locations of motorboats and places to exit the river will be made available prior to the race.
-They will be discussed during the pre-race briefing and a copy will be provided to each support kayaker.
+Maps of the course, with the locations of motorboats and places to exit the river will be displayed at the race start.
+The course will be discussed during the pre-race briefing.

-In the event of a health or safety problem, the kayaker will notify the Safety Coordinator by radio.
-If necessary, the Safety Coordinator will dispatch one or more motorboats to the kayaker & swimmer’s location to assist and/or request assistance by emergency personnel.
+In the event of a health or safety problem, the Race Official will investigate and notify the Safety Coordinator by radio.
+If necessary, the Safety Coordinator will dispatch one or more motorboats to the location to assist and/or request assistance by emergency personnel.
 The patient will be taken to an exit point for transportation to an emergency room, urgent care, etc. as the situation requires.

 At the exit from the course, EMTs will be present to observe swimmers as they leave the water.
 Warm drinks and blankets will be available to all participating swimmers.
 There are no hot showers at the park.